Donate

 The Karrkad Kanjdji Trust offices are located on the lands of the Wurundjeri People of the Kulin Nation.
 We acknowledge their long, sustained connection to the land, skies and waters and pay our respect to their Elders both past and present.
 We extend that respect to all First Nations peoples across Australia and recognise their collective, unceded sovereignty.

-For country,
+For Country,

 culture